 Because they are produced by well known hearing aid brands, there is always a lot of consumer confusion when it comes to the private labeled Costco Kirkland Signature hearing aids.
 Such questions include:

 - Does it have similar features to the manufacturer’s name brand counterpart (like the popular Phonak Marvel)?

 - What types of features are left out of the Signature brand?

-For an in depth look at what makes the of the Costco Kirkland Signature 9.0 hearing aid from Sonova different, check out the latest review from Dr. Cliff Olson:
+For an in depth look at what makes the of the Costco Kirkland Signature 9.0 hearing aid from Sonova different, check out the latest review video provided to HHTM by Dr. Cliff Olson:

 Clifford Olson is a Doctor of Audiology and Founder of Applied Hearing Solutions in Anthem, Arizona.
 He served as a Marine Corps Scout Sniper during his time in the military which introduced him to the profession of Audiology.
 He also posts informational videos on his YouTube Channel – DrCliffAuD – to educate consumers on hearing healthcare.

 June 2020 UPDATE: Costco Hearing Aid Center Reduced Hours and Closures Due to COVID-19

 At this time, due to the COVID-19 pandemic, many Costco locations have placed limits on hours and services.
 This has impacted the hearing centers across the US since at least March 2020.

 To help limit personal contact and create more space for social distancing, Costco has reduced service in some departments.
 At some locations, there will be limited or no service at the Hearing Aid department, Costco Optical, the floral department and the jewelry department.
 Limitations vary by location.
 Costco members may continue to shop for some of these items at Costco.com.